 Borderlands 3 is an action-based first-person shooter role-playing video game, developed by Gearbox Software and published by 2K Games.
-Borderlands 3 is a sequel of the Borderlands 2 (2012) and the 4th edition in the Borderlands series.
-The game was released in September 2019 and available for PlayStation 4, Xbox One, Google Stadia, Microsoft Windows, Macintosh platforms.
-Currently, some of the Borderlands 3 players are reporting about the network error.
+Borderlands 3 is a sequel of Borderlands 2 (2012) and the 4th edition in the Borderlands series.
+The game was released in September 2019 and is available for PlayStation 4, Xbox One, Google Stadia, Microsoft Windows, Macintosh platforms.
+Currently, some of the Borderlands 3 players are reporting a network error.
 So, let’s check out the fix below.

 Whenever Borderlands 3 players are trying to run the game, there is a network error appears on the screen saying that “This feature requires all active players to be connected to Gearbox Software SHiFT.”
 So, if you’re also facing the same issue then this troubleshooting guide is for only you.
 So, without wasting any more time, follow the steps below.